github/docs/content/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/filtering-files-in-a-pull-request.md

 1. Click on a file in the file tree to view the corresponding file diff.
 If the file tree is hidden, click {% octicon "sidebar-collapse" aria-label="The sidebar collapse icon" %} to display the file tree.

-   {% note %}
+   > [!NOTE]

-   **Note**: The file tree will not display if your screen width is too narrow or if the pull request only includes one file.
+   > The file tree will not display if your screen width is too narrow or if the pull request only includes one file.

-   {% endnote %}

    ![Screenshot of the "Files changed" tab of a pull request.
 In the left sidebar, the file tree is outlined in dark orange.](/assets/images/help/repository/file-tree.png)
 1. To filter by file path, enter part or all of the file path in the **Filter changed files** search box.
 Alternatively, use the file filter dropdown.
 For more information, see "[Using the file filter dropdown](#using-the-file-filter-dropdown)."